-• Authorized suppliers only: When enabled, only authorized suppliers are allowed to publish services to the marketplace.
-When disabled, the marketplace is open to any supplier organization.
-For details, refer to Managing Suppliers on page 9.
+• Authorized sellers only: When enabled, only authorized suppliers, brokers, and resellers are allowed to publish services to the marketplace.
+When disabled, the marketplace is open to any seller organization.
+For details, refer to Managing Service Sellers on page 10.

-To change the features and settings of a marketplace, use the Update marketplace menu option in the Marketplace menu of the BSS user interface.
+To change the features and settings of a marketplace, use the Update marketplace menu option in the Marketplace menu of the BSS administration portal.